mickablondo/PadelConnect/README.md

         ✔ should add the winners
         ✔ should revert when caller is not the owner
-        ✔ should revert if the two winners are the same person ✔ should add the winners
+        ✔ should revert if the two winners are the same person ✔ should revert if id does not exist
-        ✔ should add the winners
+        ✔ should revert if winner1 is the 0 address
-        ✔ should add the winners
+        ✔ should revert if winner2 is the 0 address
-      Forum
+        ✔ should revert if a winner has been not registered Forum
         ✔ should add a new commment
         ✔ should revert if id does not exist